 Not everyone has this feature yet.
 If you don’t, don’t worry.
 It's coming soon!

 App Install Ads are similar to text ads but provide direct links to your apps with a button, sending customers directly to the applicable store to download the application.
 This is an ideal solution for advertisers wanting to manage and drive downloads of their apps, rather than website traffic.

 App Install Ads automatically detect the customer’s mobile device and operating system, sending them to the corresponding Apple App Store or Google Play.
 You can also track conversions with the same conversion tracking partners as App Extensions: AppsFlyer, Kochava, Tune, Singular, Adjust, and Branch.

 App Install Ads are only available in the United States and on iOS and Android only.

 To learn more, see What is an App Install Ad?

 As of August 2017, you can no longer create or edit standard text ads (you can still pause and unpause them).
 Existing standard text ads will continue to serve for the foreseeable future, but we encourage you to upgrade them to Expanded Text Ads.
 Check out this blog post for more information.

-Standard text ads are the most basic type of ad displayed in Microsoft Advertising Network search results.
+Standard text ads are the most basic type of ad displayed in Microsoft Search Network search results.
 Depending on the text of the ad and other factors such as placement within the search results, the actual layout of the ad can vary.